actions-on-google/dialogflow-helper-intents-java/README.md

-# Actions on Google: System intents sample
+# Actions on Google: Helper intents sample

-Actions on Google sample that demonstrates how to use the library to invoke system intents such as requesting the user for their name or location.
+Actions on Google sample that demonstrates how to use the library to invoke helper intents such as requesting the user for their name or location.

 ## Setup Instructions